The Fado

 Jazz in Portugal

 Although often reserved for the elite, there's no shortage of jazz fans in Portugal.
 If you're looking for a classic jazz experience, the Hot Clube Portugal is a Lisbon institution.
 Founded in 1948, the club has remained true to its roots.
 This venue, next door to the historic club that burned down in 2009, has hosted some of the world's greatest jazz musicians.
 The club is associated with the Luiz Villas-Boas jazz school, from which talented Portuguese musicians such as Ricardo Jacinto and Luís Vicente have emerged.
-Another classic club, with jazz programming from the 1930s to the 1950s, Páginas Tantas has established itself as a comfortable, select club.
-You'll come here to listen to the music and relax in a subdued atmosphere.
-In a different atmosphere, the Alface Hall, also in Bairro Alto, just a minute's walk from the previous club, is a lively club offering live jazz music every evening.
+Another classic club, with a jazz program from the 1930s to the 1950s, Páginas Tantas has established itself as a comfortable, select club.
+The Alface Hall, also in Bairro Alto, just a minute's walk from the previous club, is a lively club with live jazz every night.
 This café-concert hall may not look like much, but go there for the particularly warm atmosphere.
 You'll be enthralled by the excellent musicians interacting with the audience.
 On the outskirts of Lisbon, in the town of Parede, the SMUP (for Sociedade Musical União Paredense) also offers interesting concerts.
-Cellist Ricardo Jacinto is in charge of the venue's programming.

 Since 2006, the Out Jazz festival has offered free jazz concerts every Sunday from May to mid-September.
 Jazz em Agosto, or Jazz in August, is a festival for jazz lovers, held near the Calouste Gulbenkian Garden.
 Finally, if you're looking for something a little more alternative, head for Damas, located in rua Voz do Operário.
 The trendy Damas offers live music throughout the week, with a focus on experimental jazz.
 During the day, the place is a restaurant.
 Near Lisbon, in the town of Cascais, EDP Cool Jazz offers several evenings of jazz, soul and pop, in superb settings such as the Parque Marechal Carmona and the Hipódromo Manuel Possolo.